univention/ucs-school/doc/devel/README_manual_release.md

 ### Selfservice Center

-You should also make sure that you have access to the [Self Service Center](https://selfservice.software-univention.de/univention/management/#module=appcenter-selfservice).
+You should make sure that you have access to the [Self Service Center](https://selfservice.software-univention.de/univention/management/#module=appcenter-selfservice).
 If you are unable to access it, please contact [helpdesk](mailto:helpdesk@univention.de) for access.

 ### Release Server Environment